kutiomowale/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4-lastlines: This script displays the last 10 lines of /etc/passwd

 5-firstlines: This script displays the first 10 lines of /etc/passwd

+6-third_line:This script displays the third line of the file iacta.The file iacta will be in the working directory